akaptelinin/go-unfucked.nvim/README.md

 ## Why?

 Why did you decide that single-letter names are correct?
 Is typing a paid feature on your keyboard?
-You think >2 letter variables are too long for Go, which is famously well known for being as compact as possible?
+You think >2 letter variables are too long for Go, which is famously known for being as compact as possible?

 Anyway, this plugin fixes goslop for you.